RxJS-CN/RxJS-Ultimate-CN/observable-wrapping.md

    speech.stop();
  }
 ```
-So that we can call `speechRecognition.unsubscribe()` to clean up resources
+so that we can call `speechRecognition.unsubscribe()` to clean up resources

 ### Speech synthesis utterance, say
 This is responsible for uttering what you want it to utter ( say ).